Bricktech2000/Notes/notes/minimalism.md

 > [containers] create a barrier that can stop clutter from spreading to other areas and corrals it to a single location &mdash; <https://youtu.be/rUnpOplJulM?t=408>

-quality is very important to me, see [[price-value sigmoid]]. most of my purchases are intentional, have a clear use and are meant to last a long time. cheap low-quality purchases feel like such a waste in my eyes
+quality is very important to me, see [[price-value sigmoid]]. most of my purchases are [[intentional]], have a clear use and are meant to last a long time. cheap low-quality purchases feel like such a waste in my eyes

 > **examples** _cheap low-quality purchases_ low-quality clothes (fast fashion), takeout food, cheap electronics and tools, and so on